taljmars/DockerTemplates/JenkinsTemplate/README.md

 Open Jenkins and enjoy http://\<your-server-ip\>

 ## Initial Access
-A single user is already configured in the jenkins named 'admin', password for this user exist in the following file:
+A single user is already configured in the jenkins named 'admin', password for this user exist in the  /var/jenkins_home/secrets/initialAdminPassword
-- /var/jenkins_home/secrets/initialAdminPassword

 Enjoy !
 taljmars@gmail.com